Directors

 Mounarath and his decades-long career in the computer industry is what maintains both the financial solvency and the technical artistry necessary for operations with Mounarath Powell Dance.

-Caley Hernandez (Studio Manager, Dancer) – Caley began dancing at the age of eight and at thirteen became the youngest member of the dance company La Diego II.
-Caley went on to earn scholarships at The Academy of Performing Arts for professional training and she performed in San Diego Ballet’s Nutcracker before moving to the Pacific Northwest.
-She danced professionally at Polaris Dance Theatre, trained at Northwest Dance Project and The Portland Ballet, and participated in film and other dance projects.
-Caley returned to San Diego as a company dancer, choreographer, and instructor for Mounarath Powell Dance (Visionary Dance Theatre) in 2018.
-She has performed in San Diego Dance Theatre’s Young Choreographer’s Showcase, Jason Mraz’s 2020 musical production Shine, and La Jolla Playhouse’s 2021 Pop-Up WOW Festival.
-In 2022, Caley made her directorial debut with an original production, The Nutcracker: In A Nutshell, for Visionary Dance Theatre.
-In 2023, Caley performed as a featured dancer in the rock musical, Light My Fire, and presented new choreography multiple times for The Gathering hosted by Kevin Jenkins and Ballet Counterpointe.
-This year, she was selected to present her work, The Joy of Dance, as a part of the Bill Evans Somatic Dance and Movement Conference in Washington and was a recipient of the Orion Choreographic Fellowship presented by Ballet Counterpointe.
-Caley also holds the position of Studio Manager for Mounarath Powell Dance.
+Caley Hernandez (Executive Director, Dancer) – Caley Hernandez began dancing at eight, joining the dance company La Diego II at thirteen.
+She received scholarships for professional training at The Academy of Performing Arts and performed in San Diego Ballet’s Nutcracker before relocating to the Pacific Northwest.
+There, she danced professionally with Polaris Dance Theatre, trained at Northwest Dance Project and The Portland Ballet, and engaged in film and other dance projects.
+In 2018, Caley returned as a company dancer, choreographer, and instructor for Mounarath Powell Dance, becoming the Studio Manager in 2020.
+She has performed in San Diego Dance Theatre’s Young Choreographer’s Showcase, Jason Mraz’s 2020 musical production, Shine, and La Jolla Playhouse’s 2021 Pop-Up Wow Festival.
+In 2022, she directed and choreographed an original production of The Nutcracker: In A Nutshell for Mounarath Powell Dance School, continuing to innovate with new variations annually.
+In 2023, Caley was a featured dancer in the rock musical, Light My Fire and presented new choreography multiple times for, The Gathering, hosted by Kevin Jenkins and Ballet Counterpointe.
+Last year she was selected to present her work, The Joy of Dance, at the Bill Evans Somatic Dance and Movement Conference in Washington and furthered her training in New York City.
+In March, Caley curated and directed the spring performance of the MPD company.

 Dancers